M-O-S-E-S/mgm-node/README.md

 python-psutil python-requests python-twisted-web

 ### Installation
 MgmNode is a simple python application.
 It requires an installed mgm instance be available on its network, with the ip address of the machine running mgmNode to be listed as a host by mgm.
-MgmNode includes an example upstart script, as well as a py2exe script called freeze.py if running on Windows without an installed python runtime is necessary.
+MgmNode includes an example upstart script, an example systemd script, as well as a py2exe script called freeze.py if running on Windows without an installed python runtime is necessary.

 MgmNode is currently tested on python 2.7, and will run wherever that, and its required packages are available.